 As a performer, Bebe had the charisma of a punk rock Stevie Nicks, and the musicians were very tight.
 If you watch the video for their song “Love Reaction” you’ll get an idea of their power and cohesion as a musical entity.

-The songwriting nous is there, but also the out and out hard rock energy.
+The songwriting nous is there, but also the out and out hard rock and roll energy.
 It might be likened to the Stooges meets Fleetwood Mac.
-With Bebe’s appearance and tambourine-jangling dance moves calling to mind the serene soft rock vibes of Stevie Nicks, but the raw-throated roar calling to mind Iggy Pop at the height of his powers.
+With Bebe’s appearance and tambourine-jangling dance moves calling to mind the serene soft rock star vibes of Stevie Nicks, but the raw-throated roar calling to mind Iggy Pop at the height of his powers.

 Their sound and attitude caught the attention of none other than Joey Ramone, and he had them open for the Ramones in the late ’80s.
 She credits Joey Ramone with taking her under his wing, which prompted her to move back to New York, leaving behind the quiet life she had forged for herself in Maine.